mirandagodi/Testing-theories-of-the-vocabulary-spurt/README.md

  `BabysNewWords_activity_status.csv` : Contains whether participants completed or withdrew from the study; it is used to exclude participants that do not have a complete data set.

  `ws_te_list_full.csv` : Contains a list of translation equivalents used to estimate concept vocabulary size.

+FIGURES FOLDER

+This folder includes the figures produced by `07_manuscript.Rmd` and used in the manuscript.